SpikeInterface/spikeinterface/doc/sortersinfo.rst

 These spike sorting algorithms **must be installed externally**.
-Some of theses sorters are written in Matlab, so you will also to install Matlab if you want to use them (Kilosort, Kilosort2, Ironclust, JRclust, ...)
+Some of theses sorters are written in Matlab, so you will also to install Matlab if you want to use them (Kilosort, Kilosort2, Ironclust, ...)
 Some of then will also need some computing library like CUDA (Kilosort, Kilosort2, Ironclust (optional)) or opencl (Tridesclous) to use hardware acceleration (GPU).